 Stretching and flexibility exercises are also important parts of your workout routine.
 Stretching keeps you limber and helps your muscles and tendons function well into your older years.
 The best stretching exercise is Pilates, as it tends to include more intense and faster-paced movements.
 In addition, yoga is beneficial for these women—particularly the high-energy Bikram (hot), ashtanga, and power yoga.

 Another benefit of these exercises?
-They help reduce menopause symptoms like menopause hot flashes and night sweats!
+They help reduce menopause symptoms like hot flashes and night sweats!

-During menopause, I’ve found that things aren’t as simple as just too much or too little of any given hormone.
-Instead, my patients tended to experience a total shift in their entire physical and chemical makeup that manifested as one of two patterns.
+During menopause, things aren’t as simple as just too much or too little of any given hormone.
+In my practice, I found that patients tended to experience a total shift in their entire physical and chemical makeup that manifested as one of two patterns.
 Their body and brain chemistry tended toward becoming either too fast or too slow.
 For this reason, I call the first pattern estrogen deficiency–fast processor.
 The second is its mirror image: estrogen deficiency–slow processor.

 • Anxiety